 Best Geisha Coffee

 Even in the world of best exotic coffees, Geisha Coffee or Gesha Coffee is still in a category of its own.
 It's incredibly rare for starters and its flavor profile is equally uncommon.
 Geisha coffee originated in the Ethiopian village named Gesha.
-As it grew in popularity, other countries such as Colombia started to grow this incredibly rare type of coffee.
 Currently, there are 15 different countries that grow this coffee.
-That may seem like a lot, but the actual quantities of this coffee are actually very limited.
-Additionally, not every country produces the same quality of Geisha coffee.
-Panama is actually known for producing some of the highest quality Geisha in the world.
+However, it was first introduced to the coffee industry in Panama which is why Panama Geisha in particular is one of the most popular exotic coffees in the world.
+Quantities of this coffee are very limited.
+Additionally, not every country produces the same quality of Geisha coffee so you'll want to be extra picky when it comes to choosing the best Geisha coffee.
 Geisha coffee is revered for its distinctly unique sweetness that's been likened to both caramel and strawberry (if you can imagine that).

 Recommended Geisha Coffee